-Hrs. psychology, political science, biology, ecology, and geography for high school classroom utilization.
-Prerequisite: High school mathematics teaching experience and consent of the department.
-MATH 5820 GEOMATICS (3) 3 3 (Mathematics of surveying and geodesy.
-Topics include: surveying mathematics, correction for varying index of refraction with altitude, spherical trigonometry, the direct and inverse geodetic problems, Vincenty's and Sodano's methods, GPS and time of arrival algorithm.
-1 Prerequisite: CPTR 4600/357 or consent of department.
+MATH 5830 DEEP LEARNING IMPLEMENTATION (3) 3 3 Overview of deep learning including feature learning and neural computation, algorithms, applications and software implementation, and advances in Artificial Intelligence.
+Credit cannot be received for both MATH 5830 and CPTR 5365; they are equivalent courses.
+Prerequisite(s): CPTR 4320/372 or CPTR 5680/447; or consent of department.
 MATH 5920 GRADUATE SEMINAR (3) 3 3 Conducted by graduate faculty of department.
 The course may be repeated under a different topic with the permission of the department.
 Prerequisite: Twenty-one graduate level credit hours in mathematics and consent of the department.
-MATH 5950 MASTERS' PROJECT (3) 3 3 Research under the supervision of a regular faculty member leading to the completion of a Master's project. ı Prerequisites: Approval of the Graduate Advisor.
-MATH 5980 MASTER THESIS (6) 6 6 i Research under the supervision of a regular faculty member leading to the completion of a Master's thesis.
-(A thesis is a document whose precise format is prescribed by the Graduate School.
-Refer to the Graduate Student's Handbook for the thesis formalism).
+MATH 5950 MASTERS' PROJECT (3) 3 3 Research under the supervision of a regular faculty member leading to the completion of a Master's project.
+Prerequisites: Approval of the Graduate Advisor.
+MATH 5980 MASTER'S THESIS (3-6) 3 3 Research under the supervision of a thesis committee led by a regular faculty member of the department leading to a successful viva voce and completion of a thesis.
+The formalities of theses are governed by Graduate School's and departmental policies and regulations.
+Refer to the Graduate Student Handbook.
+Option of partially fulfilling the requirements of the thesis with an industrial or Government partner.
+Register for six (6) credit hours in one semester or over two semesters for three (3) credit hours in each semester.
+University continued registration policy applies.
 Prerequisites: Approval of the Graduate Adviser.